 Kardon, Alex O.; Barbabella, Matthew; Molk, Peter; and Cohen, Daniel, "Insider Trading in Congress - The Need for Regulation" (2009).
 Student Scholarship Papers.
 Paper 81.

-Administrative Law Commons, Banking and Finance Commons, Criminal Law Commons, Economics Commons, Ethics and Professional Responsibility Commons, Law and Economics Commons, Law and Society Commons, Legislation Commons, Politics Commons, Public Law and Legal Theory Commons, Securities Law Commons, Social Welfare Law Commons
+Administrative Law Commons, Banking and Finance Law Commons, Criminal Law Commons, Economics Commons, Law and Economics Commons, Law and Politics Commons, Law and Society Commons, Legal Ethics and Professional Responsibility Commons, Legislation Commons, Public Law and Legal Theory Commons, Securities Law Commons, Social Welfare Law Commons